starfi5h/DSP_Mod/DeliverySlotsTweaks/README.md

 Run the game one time to generate `BepInEx\config\starfi5h.plugin.DeliverySlotsTweaks.cfg` file.
 If you're using mod manager, you can find the file in Config editor.
 The changes will take effects after reboost, or go to game settings and click 'Apply' button.
-Inventory stacksize overwrite only apply when the value is set to a positive number before entering the game.
 Some effects will last in save after the mod is disabled.
 When reducing ColCount, please clean up logistic slots first to prevent hidden slots not being accessible.